-Class 7/8 are making a 22 foot, full-size reconstruction of an 1823 Inuit qajaq (kayak) in a wonderful living research project.
-This hugely exciting project is connecting learning across all areas of our broad curriculum – from maths and the science of buoyancy, to history, ethnography, craft and literacy.
+Class 7/8 have made a 22 foot, full-size reconstruction of an 1823 Inuit qajaq (kayak) in a wonderful living research project.
+This hugely exciting project has connected learning across all areas of our broad curriculum – from maths and the science of buoyancy, to history, ethnography, craft and literacy.
 Find our more below…

 A Living Research Project

 Mike Morgan, our Woodwork Teacher, has been leading the project.
-The Class will finish skinning and painting the qajaq in Woodwork lessons then launch it (with them inside) on the River Taff, before taking it on further sea trials.
+The Class have finished skinning and painting the qajaq in Woodwork lessons and will launch it on the River Taff on the last day of term (Friday 14 July), before taking it on further sea trials.

 The original qajaq is typical of those from Igloolik Island in Foxe Basin, Canada, and is part of the British Museum collection.
 Mike partnered with the British Museum to draw and survey the boat which is kept in their vaults in a dusty lock-up in London.
 Renowned Canadian ethnographer, Eugene Arima, has been interested ever since, and has been asking Mike to make a reconstruction using original techniques.